Interview with Joachim Nagel published in Handelsblatt on 28 January 2015

-Interview with Deputy President Claudia Buch in the 14 November 2014 issue of the Börsen-Zeitung
+Interview with Claudia Buch published in Börsen-Zeitung on 14 November 2014

 There are still banks capable of jeopardising the stability of the entire financial system.
 A new set of rules is designed to now force systemically important institutions to maintain private funds in order to cover their losses in an insolvency.
 Bundesbank Deputy President Claudia Buch discusses the details of the new requirements with the Börsen-Zeitung newspaper.